elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

     @deprecated "Use Foo.bar/2 instead"

-Metadata can have any key and is often used by documentation tools to provide more accessible ways to traverse your project's documentation.
+Metadata can have any key.
+Documentation tools often use metadata to provide more data to readers and enrich the user experience.

 ## Recommendations